Harrangutann/Harrangutann/README.md

 # About Me

-👋 Hello, I’m @iHarrrison, a Junior Software Engineer and a Final Year Computer Science student.
-I came into the industry via an IT Professional Apprenticeship in 2017, working on a helpdesk and moving into software development after succesfully completing the course.
-I went part time at my place of work and began my uni course in September 2021.

-📙 I’m knowledgable in a range of languages; the main ones being Java, Javascript, Python and C#.
-My most recent project has been my final year product, which has been written in Python and integrates with Microsoft Azure.
-This can be found in my list of reposotories here on GitHub, and achieved me a grade of 83 for the dissertation project.
+👋 Hi, I'm @iHarrrison, an Automation Specialist with a passion for streamlining workflows through code.
+My primary language is Google Apps Script, but I also have a strong foundation in Java, JavaScript, Python, and C#.

+🚀 My journey into tech began with an IT Professional Apprenticeship in 2017, where I transitioned from helpdesk support to software development.
+This led me to pursue a Computer Science degree, graduating with First Class Honours.

+💡 I'm going to try and get better at writing code outside of the workplace, but my proudest piece of software on my repo is the Groundskeeper Willie project.
+This was my final year project at university, where it achieved an 83.

-👨‍🦰 My personal interests are playing the bass guitar, reading books, playing games and keeping up-to-date with the tech industry.
+🎸 Outside of coding, I enjoy playing the bass guitar, diving into a good book, gaming, and staying current with the latest tech innovations.

-🐦 You can find my LinkedIn page [here](https://www.linkedin.com/in/harrison-dickens-689696151/)
+🔗 Connect with me on LinkedIn: [https://www.linkedin.com/in/harrison-dickens-689696151/](https://www.linkedin.com/in/harrison-dickens-689696151/)